Synthetic bootstrapped pretraining

 \section{Experiment results}

-We perform SBP experiments under the compute-matched framework outlined in \S\ref{sec:experiment-setup} at two levels of training compute budget: 200B-scale and 1T-scale.
-After joint training on real and synthetic data $\{\Dpre, \Spre\}$, we find SBP consistently improves upon the repetition baseline throughout both scales (Table \ref{tab:results}).
+We perform SBP experiments under the compute-matched framework outlined in \S\ref{sec:experiment-setup} at three levels of training compute budget: 200B-scale, 1T-scale (3B), and 1T-scale (6B).
+After joint training on real and synthetic data $\{\Dpre, \Spre\}$, we find SBP consistently improves upon the repetition baseline across all scales (Table \ref{tab:results}).
 In this section, we focus on presenting the performance of SBP and evaluating the quality of the synthesized pretraining data.
 We defer the implementation details of SBP to \S\ref{sec:experiment-details}.